 We would like to thank the IRI company for making the data available.
 All the analyses and findings in this paper based on the IRI dataset are those solely of the authors and not those of the IRI company.

-(Fildes, Ma, et al., 2018)

 References

 Aburto, L., & Weber, R. (2007).
 Improved supply chain management based on hybrid demand forecasts.
 Applied Soft Computing, 7, 136-144.